Transfer learning of optimal QAOA parameters in combinatorial optimization: Supplementary Material

 \subsubsection{Bin Packing Problem}

 The BPP involves the efficient packing of a collection of items into the minimum number of bins, where each item has an associated weight and the bins have a maximum weight capacity.
-This problem finds applications in various real-world scenarios, including truck loading with weight restrictions \cite{Hessler2020}, container scheduling \cite{Yan2022Book}, FPGA chip design \cite{Kroes2020} among others.
+This problem finds applications in various real-world scenarios like container scheduling \cite{Yan2022Book}, and FPGA chip design \cite{Kroes2020} among others.
 The BPP is classified as an NP-hard problem due to its computational complexity.
 The problem can be formulated as follows, minimize the total number of bins used given by the objective function

 subject to the following constraints.
 Each bin's weight capacity should not be exceeded

 and each item can only be assigned to one bin

 Binary variables indicating item-bin assignments and bin utilization